 The power of words is to convey meaning precisely

-If this person is clouded by their own preconceived notions, you may suspect they would choose the Gentle Leader based on the name of the equipment and the perception that it must be more humane.
-But if used improperly or with the wrong personality or temperament of the dog, the head halter can be far from humane.
+If their own preconceived notions cloud this person, you may suspect they would choose the Gentle Leader based on the name of the equipment and the perception that it must be more humane.
+But if misused or with the wrong personality or temperament of the dog, the head halter can be far from humane.

 Become educated on dog training equipment

-Whether a tool is called a training collar or a choke chain, a Gentle Leader or a head muzzle, the importance is not in the name but in using the right piece of equipment appropriately.
-This can only be accomplished through constructive dialogue where the dog owner is willing to listen and the dog professional can demonstrate how the tool is intended to work and explain the technology behind it.
+Whether a tool is called a training collar or a choke chain, a Gentle Leader, or a head muzzle, the importance is not in the name but in using the right piece of equipment appropriately.
+A person can only accomplish this through constructive dialogue where the dog owner is willing to listen.
+The dog professional can demonstrate how the tool is intended to work and explain the technology behind it.
 Doing so can stop people from unknowingly abusing their dogs and provide the added result of happier and better-trained canines.

-(Blogger Laura Pakis is a certified professional dog trainer Certified professional dog trainers are educated to assist owners with their dogs as well as demonstrate proper training techniques using the correct tools to achieve the goals of the owners to the personality and temperament of the dog.
-The initials CPT after a person’s name indicate the dog trainer has a code of ethics to follow which includes the care and welfare of the dog involved.)
+Laura Pakis is a certified professional dog trainer.
+Certified professional dog trainers are educated to assist owners with their dogs and demonstrate proper training techniques using the correct tools to achieve the owners’ goals to the personality and temperament of the dog.
+The initials CPT after a person’s name indicates the dog trainer has a code of ethics to follow, which includes the care and welfare of the dog involved.